What Are Roman Numerals? A Complete Guide with Rules & Examples

 VI = 6

-Break the number into thousands, hundreds, tens, and ones, then convert each part:
+To write Roman numerals, split the number into thousands, hundreds, tens, and ones, then convert each part.

 Convert 2749 to Roman numerals: